Can You Bring Food on a Plane? TSA Rules You Need to Know

 First things first.
 Before you start packing a mile-high picnic, will you even be able to eat it in the air?
 Yes!
 As you may already know, on April 18, 2022, the national mask mandate on public transportation was lifted, meaning you’re no longer required to wear face masks on planes or in airports to prevent the spread of COVID-19—though the risk is still there, as new variants continue to develop.
 With that being said, you’re allowed to eat and drink on planes freely again, whether those are provided by the flight attendants or they’re some of the approved foods and beverages below.

 Can you bring a sandwich on a plane?

 Feed the family while you fly with homemade sandwiches, because PB&Js are cleared for takeoff!
-So is ham and cheese, bologna and mustard, a hoagie you buy at the deli, avocado toast, and more.
-If it fits in your bag and has layers of food in between bread, you can bring it on to the plane, although your seatmates will probably be thankful if you leave the egg salad and other fragrant options at home.
+So is ham and cheese, bologna and mustard, a hoagie you buy at the deli, avocado toast and more.
+If it fits in your bag and has layers of food in between bread, you can bring it through TSA and onto the plane, although your neighbors will probably be thankful if you leave the egg salad and other fragrant options at home.
 (That’s just one of the things you can do to be polite when flying.)
-Note that something you spread on bread, like mayo or mustard, is fine in sandwich form, but you can’t bring a big jar to DIY in the air.

 Can you bring spreadable foods on a plane?

 What if you want to bring peanut butter and jelly on board, or a jar of mayo or mustard, to make your own sandwich while in transit?
 Not so fast.
 According to the TSA, creamy dips and spreads, as well as jelly and jam, fall under the “gel” section of the “liquid, gel, aerosol” 3-1-1 rule: 3.4-ounce containers that fit in a single one-quart bag.
 Or, as the TSA helpfully says: “If you can spill it, spread it, spray it, pump it or pour it,” then check it.